English 205 -- Fall 2015

 III.
 TAKE-HOME ESSAY.
 "Hot ice?"
 [Total 24 points].

 DO THIS PART NOW!
 Answer the following question thoroughly and precisely to about three (3) pages, double-spaced.
 Answers should be virtuoso pieces of brilliance manifested in impressive eloquence, with facile reference to specifics from the Shakespearean texts.
-A hard-copy of the essay is due in class on exam day -- Friday, April 25th, 10:10 am -- to accompany the other in-class components of the test.
-"Record it with your high and worthy deeds."Key to becoming a scholar or thinker is that you move beyond just answering questions and learn how to articulate what the appropriate questions are in the first place.
-Now that you've been through a good portion of Shakespeare's works, create a valuable Shakespeare essay question of your own, focused on a particular quotation from one of the recent plays, and answer it.
+A hard-copy of the essay is due in class on exam day -- Friday, December 4th, 10:10 am -- to accompany the other in-class components of the test.
+Look to your bond.Key to becoming a scholar or thinker is that you move beyond just answering questions and learn how to articulate what the appropriate questions are in the first place.
+Now that you've been through a good portion of Shakespeare's works, create a valuable Shakespeare essay question of your own, focused on a particular quotation from one of the recent plays.
+Do actually and clearly write out the question, either as a heading to the essay, or the title, or in the first paragraph.
+Avoid the obvious, contrived, or trite.
+Then construct the essay to answer it.
 Feel welcome to discuss the relevance, importance, or brilliance of this quotation in relation to various plays -- and also beyond the realm of Shakespeare, in terms of either your personal experience or your worldview.
-Avoid the obvious, contrived, or trite.

 Identify the character or thing referred to (underlined) in the following.